troyk21/Troy-s-Profile/README.md

-# Troy-s-Profile
+# Troy's Profile
-Troy;s IT  profile.
+Troy's IT  profile.